greenelab/deep-review/sections/05_treat.md

 @tag:Ramsundar2015_multitask_drug].
 Other studies have shown the limitations of transfer learning when the prediction tasks are insufficiently related [@tag:Kearnes2016_admet @tag:AltaeTran2016_one_shot].
 This has important implications for representation learning.
-The typical approach of improving deep learning models by expanding the dataset size may not be applicable if only "related" tasks are beneficial, especially because task-task relatedness is ill-defined.
+The typical approach to improving deep learning models by expanding the dataset size may not be applicable if only "related" tasks are beneficial, especially because task-task relatedness is ill-defined.
 The massive chemical state space will also influence the